contouraid/contouraid.github.io/index.md

 <div class="left-content"></div>
 insta-RT is a set of software tools to make the process of contour evaluations by radiation oncologists faster by incorporating dosimetric information into the pipeline.

-The current workflow in clinics is described [here](./current-workflow.html).
+The [current radiation treatment planning workflow](./current-workflow.html) in clinics is long and tedious.
+This involves many different providers: radiation oncologists, dosimetrists, medical technicians and others.
+Depending on scheduling and coordination between them, the wait times for patients can be as high as two weeks.

-How insta-RT attempts to address identified pain-points is described [here](./features.html).
+insta-RT attempts to [change this status-quo](./features.html) by introducing automation and knowledge based intelligence into this workflow.
+We believe this technology has the potential to bring a new paradigm in how radiation oncology is done.

 ## Useful links

-Click [here](./tutorials.html) for a getting started guide.
+We have put together a [getting-started guide](./tutorials.html) for learning more about how insta-RT can be used.

 More [documentation](./documentation.html) is a work in progress, and a typical set of use-cases is described [here](./use-cases.html).